tjd1234/cmpt125spring2026/assignments/a1/README.md

 ```

 `-->` is the calculator's prompt, indicating it's waiting for the user to type
 some tokens.
-Suppose the user types in `2 3 *` and presses enter.
-The expression
+The user types in `2 3 *` and presses enter.
+The expression is
-is evaluated token-by-token like this:
+evaluated token-by-token like this:

 - `2` is a number, so it is pushed onto the stack.
 The stack is now `[2]`.
 - `3` is a number, so it is pushed onto the stack.
 The stack is now `[2, 3]`.